TechGrounds-Cloud8/cloud8-yismailmo/Week_3_work/SEC07.md

 Here are different hashing algorithms used in hashing.

-MD5: MD5 used to be the most popular hash algorithm which converted a 16-byte hash value to a 32-bit hexadecimal number.
+MD5: MD5(message-digest algorithm) is a one-way cryptographic function that accepts a message of any length as input and returns as output a fixed-length digest value to be used for authenticating the original message.
+It used to be the most popular hash algorithm which converted a 16-byte hash value to a 32-bit hexadecimal number.
 It has been deprecated from use because of vulnerabilities found in it, but it can still be used as a checksum to verify data integrity only against unintentional corruption.

 SHA-0: SHA-0 is the first SHA algorithm of the three groups of SHA algorithms.
 SHA-0 has been deprecated from use thanks to its susceptibilities.
 This algorithm was soon replaced by the SHA-1 algorithm.